 Introduction

-- Loss of important documents
+- Loss of important documents and unsaved work

 - Corrupted Windows system files